 See Related: How to Use Google Flights Search Anywhere

 If you love museums, you will be delighted to know that Paris has some of the best museums in the world, but most of them charge an entry fee.
-If you plan on visiting paid attractions, you can save a lot of money by purchasing a Paris Museum Pass, especially if you are a first-time visitor to the city.
+If you plan on visiting paid attractions, you can save a lot of money by purchasing a Paris Museum Pass, especially if you are a first-time visitor.

 See Related: Essential Budget Paris Travel Tips